Traineeships / Internships

 Check with your UvA International Office or the UK government website to see how this could impact your stay in the UK.

 2. Can I still receive an Erasmus+ grant as a UK national?

 Yes, you can.
 All UvA students have the same rights to participate in the Erasmus+ traineeship/internship programme.
 Your nationality is of no influence here.

-You will be traveling to a non-EU country.
-Therefore you need to take care of things like you would when travel to any non-EU country, e.g. visa, insurance, etc. For more information and useful websites, see the overview on the UvA Brexit page.
+You will be travelling to a non-EU country.
+Therefore you need to take care of things like you would when travel to any non-EU country, e.g. visa, insurance, etc.

 The administrative steps for your Erasmus+ grant will be the same as those for Erasmus+ traineeships/internships to other countries.